Skip to Content

 • Proof of health insurance/immunizations for employment in the healthcare field

-All students will be administered an admissions assessment test as part of the Nursing Program's admissions process.
+All students will be administered an admissions assessment test as part of the Department of Nursing's admissions process.
 Please register to ATI with this attached link https://www.atitesting.com/teas

 All students must first complete the Morgan State University admissions process before applying to the nursing program.
 Please indicate "Nursing" as your intended major on your application.
 Questions regarding University admissions should be addressed to the Admissions office (443-885-3000).
-Other questions should be directed to the Nursing Program (443-885-4144).
+Other questions should be directed to the Department of Nursing (443-885-4144).

 Please note: A criminal background check is required prior to clinical practice.
 Please note that adverse criminal background checks may prevent attendance at clinical sites.
 Additionally, criminal background checks are required prior to nursing licensure; adverse findings may result in denying sure.